glossopm/conferences-blog/public/talks/process-for-the-process-averse-summary-of-tara-manicsic.md

 - **Messing with their flow**: Avoid disrupting team members' workflows.
 - **Getting the team stuck**: Ensure that the process does not cause the team to get stuck.
 - **Not communicating delays**: Keep team members informed of any delays.
-- Blaming: Avoid blaming team members if the process does not work as expected.
+- **Blaming**: Avoid blaming team members if the process does not work as expected.

 ## Finally: Iteration